 Check in to The Grove for your final nights stay, and enjoy a late lunch with a pre-booked luxe picnic hamper, ready for you to enjoy outside in the sunshine, complete with a complimentary blanket for the cooler autumnal afternoons.
 From smoked salmon to freshly baked focaccia, fragrant salads to juicy strawberries with cream, it makes the simple picnic the finest luxury experience.

 Dinner – The Bricklayers Arms

 Stomach ready to burst yet?
 Of course not, we’re professionals!
-And it’s on to our final meal, an idyllic English pub experience at The Bricklayers Arms.
+And it’s on to our final meal, an idyllic English experience at one of our favourite pubs in Hertfordshire, The Bricklayers Arms.
 Hunker down under cosy, 18th century beams with a log fire for the nippier autumn afternoons in this award-winning gastropub.
 They’ve won the coveted ‘Dining Pub of the Year’ award from the Good Pub Guide not once, not twice, but FIVE years on the trot, as well as an AA Rosettee for Culinary Excellence.
 For the true foodie, it’s a must.